Multiview point cloud registration with anisotropic and space-varying localization noise: Generative registration formulation with explicit noise model

-In the generative formulation of \cite{Evangelidis17}, the aligned points are assumed to be drawn from the same distribution, modeled as a GMM composed of $K$ Gaussian components.
-Thus, the GMM acts as a clustering of the union of all registered point clouds.
-Our purpose is to introduce to this model an explicit noise prior.
-To this end, we model the observed points clouds $\by = \{\by_{j} \}_{j=1,\ldots,M} $ as noisy versions of unknown clean point clouds $\y= \{\y_{j} \}_{j=1, \ldots,M}$.
-The distribution of each point $\byji$ is an independent Gaussian pertubation from $\yji$
+In the generative formulation, all the points of the aligned point clouds are assumed to be drawn from the same distribution, modeled as a GMM composed of $K$ Gaussian components.
+Thus, the GMM acts as a soft clustering of the union of all registered point clouds.
+Our purpose is to introduce in this model an explicit noise prior.
+To this end, we model the observed points clouds $\by = \{\by_{j} \}_{j=1,\ldots,M} $ as noisy versions of unknown clean point clouds $\y= \{\y_{j} \}_{j=1, \ldots,M}$ .
+Therefore, the distribution of each point $\byji$ is an independent Gaussian perturbation from the clean point $\yji$:

 where $\bSigmaji$ is the known covariance matrix of the measurement noise and